Jaimedgp/pyAEMET/README.md

 ## Conclusion
 ## References
 * "Estimating changes in air pollutant levels due to COVID-19 lockdown measures based on a business-as-usual prediction scenario using data mining models: A case-study for urban traffic sites in Spain", submitted to Environmental Software & Modelling by J. González-Pardo et al. (2021)

-> The information that this library collects and uses is property of the Spanish State Meteorological Agency, available through its AEMET OpenData REST API.